iamtheasad/js-note/README.md

 - Every time it will give one array item value
 - Previous value can't call here
 - Every time get value from closure
+- If any objec is iterable that mean's we can use **for of** loop here.

 - This function will only iterate array of collection